aidanboyne/BCM/_posts/2023-08-08-PBL_TTMM2_C2_DVTMisdiagnosis.md

 ### Cellulitis

 Cellulitis is bacterial infection of the epidermis and dermis.
 Erysipelas is similar, but only infects superficial skin layers and usually can be distinguished due to clearly demarcated raised border.
+Look for peau d'orange (skin that has orange-peel texture) to differentiate with DVT.
+However, note peau d'orange on breast can indicate breast cancer.

 #### Symptoms
 - Fever with chills and sweating